Key takeaways:

 Rule of thumb:

-Common COB times by region (US, UK/EU, APAC)
+When is Close of Business?
+Common COB times by region

-Pro tip: If your audience spans various regions, add quick conversions like this: “By COB today, 5:00 PM CET (4:00 PM GMT / 11:00 AM ET / 8:00 AM PT).”
+Pro Tip for global teams: When emailing across regions, add a one-line conversion note: “By COB today, 5:00 PM CET (4:00 PM GMT / 11:00 AM ET / 8:00 AM PT).”
+This saves everyone the mental math and removes any excuse for a missed deadline.

 How to interpret “COB today” vs. “COB tomorrow”